Krishna-1996/Machine_Learning_Projects/5. Student Level Prediction Using Machine Learning/README.md

 - **Performance**: Performs well on imbalanced datasets with high recall and precision.

 ### 4. **XGBoost**
-- **Approach**: A highly efficient gradient boosting method with regularization to prevent overfitting.
+- **Approach**: A highly efficient gradient boosting method with regularization to prevent over-fitting.
 - **Performance**: Known for fast computation and superior accuracy.

 ### 5. **Voting Classifier**